BJP, RSS have made Ram temple a 'medium of business': Rajbhar on alleged Ayodhya land deal fraud | Politics

 The SBSP chief also claimed that BJP president J P Nadda had called him a few days ago but he refused to speak to him.

+''I would say in one line that there are some people in the opposition who do not like anything positive in the context of the Ram Janmabhoomi.
+Sometimes they say that Lord Ram was fictional and Ram Setu did not exist.
+They also taunt,'' he said.

+''When all obstructions for the construction of the Ram temple were cleared, the opposition started 'anargal pralaap' (nonsensical hue and cry).
+They do not miss any opportunity to defame the Ram Janmabhoomi,'' he added.

-In a statement issued on Sunday, Rai had said, ''Allegations of assassinating Mahatma Gandhi were also levelled against us.
+In a statement issued on Sunday, Ram temple trust's general secretary Rai had said, ''Allegations of assassinating Mahatma Gandhi were also levelled against us.
 We do not fear allegations.
 I will study the allegations levelled against us and probe them.''
 PTI CORR NAV DIV DIV

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)